“Silence, to the composer, is like a clean canvas to a painter or blank white paper to a poet. Tabula rasa.”

 Residency Scholarship – Two scholarships are awarded every year, one for musicians and one for other artists.

 The scholarship will provide an all costs covered residency by the APC, including international and local travel, use of residency facilities, hotel accommodation in the area and per diems.
 The applicant is free to decide the duration for the residency between 1 to 4 weeks.
 Please note this residency is personal and does not include any accompanying persons.
 While it is possible for small ensembles, collectives or working groups (up to 4 people) to apply for the scholarship, the APC has funds to only cover the expenses of 1 person in a group.
 The application round for the APC Residency Scholarship will start on January 9, 2024.
 It is possible to apply until February 29, 2024.
 To apply for the Residency Scholarship please fill in this application form.

 Self-funded residency – The residency room can also be used for shorter periods throughout the year.
 The applications can be submitted throughout the year and depend on the availability of the room.
 After submitting, the application must be approved by the residency committee.
 If accepted for the residency, all costs of the self-funded residency will be paid by the applicant.
 Please note that as the APC does not have the possibility to accommodate guests in the Centre, the cost of the self-funded residency only covers the daytime use of the residency room.

-To apply for the self-funded/externally funded residency, please fill in this application form.
-Applications for the self-funded/externally funded residency are accepted throughout the year.
+To apply for the self-funded residency, please fill in this application form.
+Applications for the self-funded residency are accepted throughout the year.

 The final selection for the use of the residency room remains with the APC, all residents must comply with our Terms and Conditions.